bemurphy/validation_experience/README.md

 }
 ```

-You can write this to ElasticSearch, send to Librarto, KeenIO, Segment, or shove into PostgreSQL.
+You can write this to ElasticSearch, send to Librato, KeenIO, Segment, or shove into PostgreSQL.
 This part is up to you.

 ## Contributing